Church of Saint Irene, Ios

-Church of Saint Irene with Sea in background.
-Picture by mediterranean sailor and writer Göran Schildt.

-The Church of St. Irene is a Greek Orthodox church on the island of Ios, Greece.
+The Church of St. Irene (Αγία Ειρήνη) is a Greek Orthodox church on the island of Ios, in the Cyclades, in the South Aegean region of Greece.
 It is located in the south side of the port of Ios in Yialos and it was built in the 17th century.

 Architecture

+The church with the sea in background, by Göran Schildt.

 The church has two bell towers.
 One over the entrance in the church and another one over the gate with seven and three bells respectively.

 Very close to the church, under a tree lies a mysterious 17th–18th century grave with engraved square and compasses symbol and a skull and bones symbol.
 The writing on it is altered and it is not readable.
 It's not known to who the grave belongs to but it is assumed that it is of a pirate.